-- Divide pupils into small groups. - Give each group flipchart paper and pencils or pens. - Ask each group to write or draw what respect means to them, examples of respectful behaviour, and why it's important. - After 10 minutes, have each group share their work with the class. - Show the dictionary definition of respect (slide 8) and ask how it compares to your own.
+- Divide pupils into small groups. - Give each group flipchart paper and pencils or pens. - Ask each group to write or draw what respect means to them, examples of respectful behaviour, and why it's important. - After 10 minutes, have each group share their work with the class. - your own.
 Try to agree your own shared definition.